 The lizard population response that can be expected from actual levels of predator control in New Zealand is poorly known.
-Lizard populations on islands respond strongly to removal of exotic lizard predators (e.g., rodents).
+Lizard populations on islands respond strongly to removal of exotic lizard predators (e.g., rodents^{38,39}).
 On mainland NZ, population responses are obscured by uncertainties of actual level of predator control achieved due to the difficulties of measuring depletion of predator populations and shifts in predator-prey interactions.
-However, predator control can be instrumental in facilitating lizard population recovery on the mainland.
+However, predator control can be instrumental in facilitating lizard population recovery on the mainland40.

-Where predator control appears to have been effective, population response from vulnerable lizard species can reach four-fold increases.
-Population increases from commoner species may be less strong as they are probably not being affected by mammalian predators to the same extent as vulnerable lizard species, either due to behavioural or habitat differences, or because the reproductive rate is higher (or a combination of any of these).
-While it is possible that within predator fenced areas that lizard responses could reach the population increases encountered on predator-free islands, this is unlikely and a conservative figure of 75% population increase has been used in these calculations.
-For the species affected by this project the initial conservative
+Where predator control appears to have been effective, population response from vulnerable lizard species can reach four-fold increases^{41,}.
+Population increases from commoner species may be less strong as they are probably not being affected by mammalian predators to the same extent as vulnerable lizard species, either due to behavioural or habitat differences, or because the reproductive rate is higher (or a combination of any of these)42.
+While it is possible that within predator fenced areas that lizard responses could reach the population increases encountered on predator-free islands, this is unlikely and a conservative figure of 100% population increase has been used in offset calculations.

-&lt;sup>39 Bellingham, P. et al. 2010.
+38 Bellingham, P. et al. 2010.
 New Zealand island restoration: Seabirds, predators, and the importance of history.
 NZ J. Ecol.
 34.